headsrooms/landbot-backend/README.md

 By default, it will use sqlite in memory, if you want to use another database or sqlite file fill `DB_URL`.

-There are some other optional configurable variable, these are in settings.py.
+There are some other optional configurable variable, find their names in settings.py.
+You can change default values too.

 To run the server execute: